This Corporate Governance Report has been written with the Quoted Companies Alliance (“QCA”) Corporate Governance Code in mind.

 Corporate Governance Review

 Each year the Board carries out a review of the requirements of the QCA Code and AIM Rule 26, with respect to both its governance arrangements and practices, and its reporting.
-The key changes that have resulted from this review are:
+The key changes that have resulted from this review during the year ended 30 June 2023, are:

 Corporate Governance Code